 Is your car a Lemon under the North Carolina Lemon Law

-If so, we can help.
-If you have had repeated repairs to your vehicle or it has been out of service for several days, it may be a lemon under the North Carolina Lemon Law and you may be entitled to a cash settlement, refund or a new car.
+If you have a 2010 or newer model year vehicle that has had repeated repairs or has been out of service for several days, it may be a lemon under the North Carolina Lemon Law and you may be entitled to a cash settlement, refund or a new car.
 Even if your vehicle does not meet the lemon law requirements, you may still be entitled to a cash settlement, refund or new car under federal law.
 These laws can apply to used cars too.

 You paid a lot of money for your vehicle and cannot afford to delay in resolving the problems with your vehicle.
 The longer you wait, the harder it will be to resolve your case.
 You must act quickly and present your problems to the manufacturer.
 Our experienced attorneys are here to walk you through every aspect of the lemon law process and make it quick and easy.
 Most of all, we can put an end to the headaches with your car.